filakhtov/gentoo-use-docs/dev-lang/rust.md

 It is safe to disable the flag.

+### llvm-libunwind
+Set the `llvm-libunwind` option in the `config.toml` build configuration file to either `system` or `in-tree`, depending if the `system-llvm` flag is enabled or disabled.
+When this flag is disabled, set the `llvm-libunwind` option to `no`.
+Link against LLVM's `libunwind` library instead of the GCC one to generate backtraces on panics.

+This flag can be safely disabled.

 ### miri
 Requires the `nightly` flag to be enabled.
 Append `miri` to the `tools` option in the `build` section of the `config.toml` build configuration file.
 Build and install the `miri` tool - an experimental interpreter for Rust's mid-level intermediate representation (MIR).
 It can run binaries and test suites of cargo projects and detect certain classes of undefined behavior.